lathoub/Arduino-AppleMIDI-Library/README.md

 ### New in 3.1.0
 * Increased stability in high-throughput situations
 * Updated wiki
+### New in 3.2.0
+* Support for Arduino IDE 2.
+The Ethernet library will no longer be loaded by default, so adding a dependancy.

 ## Installation
 From the Arduino IDE Library Manager, search for AppleMIDI